thomascothran/deleuze/docs/adr/0001-propagate-events.md

 # Propagating Events with Event Sourcing

-* Status: investigation
+* Status: accepted
 * Date created: 2021-05-22
+* Date completed: 2021-07-19

 ## Context

-Question for Pulsar slack.

-I'm evaluating Pulsar for a CQRS/event sourced application.
 In an event source application, the state is a reduction over a series of events that together constitute an aggregate.

 An event store table would be created like this: